yuiseki/yuiseki/README.md

 Because it's very interesting to see how software works in the real world.

 ## About job offering
-- NOTE: I want to maximize my ability to have the desired impact on humanity.

 - I'm not thinking of changing jobs until 2025.
   - But, I will immediately consider a career change if job offered by the following organizations
     - United Nations